PrajwalDhule/AccepTender-MPR-sem4/Readme.txt

 GETTING STARTED:
 1. Clone the repository
-2. From the "Main" folder, run "npm start" to run it on a localhost
+2. From the "Backend" folder, run "npm start" to run it on a localhost